 ½ teaspoon coriander powder

-1. Heat a medium-sized saucepan over medium-high heat and add 1 tablespoon of olive oil.
+1. Heat a medium-size saucepan over medium-high heat and add 1 tablespoon of olive oil.
 When it dances, add the shallots, garlic, carrots, turmeric, and cinnamon.

 2. Cook until the shallots soften and the mixture becomes aromatic, 3 to 5 minutes.